 KGB's website provides all relevant corporate information and it is accessible by the public.
-The Company's website enhances the IR function by including share price information, all announcements made by KGB, Annual Reports, financial results, corporate calendar as well as the corporate governance statement of KGB.
+The Company's website enhances the IR function by including share price information, all announcements made by KGB, financial information as well as the reports and presentations of the Company.